 GES took part in the COMESTO project, promoted by the Italian Ministry for University and Research, with other 14 partners (such as Enel Distribuzione, ENEA, FBK and a few universities).

-The main goal of the project was implementing and testing a hybrid nano grid system for private users, able to integrate different systems for the generation of energy from renewable sources, storage systems, micro cogeneration and generation systems, also through fossil resources.
+The main goal of the project was implementing and testing a hybrid nano grid system for private users, able to integrate different systems for the generation of energy from renewable sources, storage systems, micro cogeneration and generation systems.
 Moreover, the project includes the development of a dedicated platform for the energy management of an Energy Storage Community.

 2015 - 2020

 Within the project Greenersys, sponsored by the Provincia Autonoma di Trento, GES developed a new design for the cell and a complete battery system, with the main goal of reducing production costs and increasing the performance.

 2018 - on going

 In collaboration with the Dutch Institute for Fundamental Energy Research (DIFFER) and the Dutch NWO organization, GES works to identify a new material dedicated to flow batteries.

 The goal is to identify molecules with peculiar features, through computational chemical models and calculations, realizing a database and carrying out subsequent lab tests